Draxster99/Facial-Recognition/README.md

 # Facial-Recognition
-Done as course requirement for SMAI
+Done as course requirement for Statiscal Methods in AI